 “We are only brushing the surface of the power of intrastate offerings and stories like Scotty’s help to further highlight the power of this type of local funding,” says Anthony Zeoli, a Chicago-based lawyer who tracks state crowdfunding on his Crowdfunding Legal Hub blog.

 More Than Financial Returns

 Focusing solely on exits, though, misses a central point about this new era of crowdinvesting.
-An IPO or listing on a stock exchange is often considered the end game, but for early investors that hang onto their shares, as well as new shareholders, that’s just the beginning.
+An IPO or listing on a stock exchange is often considered the end game, but for long-term investors and new shareholders, it’s just the beginning.
 As our list below shows, an exuberant public debut can be short-lived (just as they can be in the public markets).

 And for many investors, the rewards of investing may be just as much social as financial—having a beloved brewpub or restaurant in your neighborhood that otherwise might not exist, for example.
 Or filling a community need, say, for a daycare center, food hub or theatre.
 Or supporting an entrepreneurial venture that’s addressing environmental issues or social injustice in a novel way.

 Crowdfunding Exits – a Timeline